Inclusion & Diversity

 SCRA is also a member of the Justice Board Equality and Diversity sub-group.

 The Gender Representation on Public Boards (Scotland) Act 2018 sets a gender representation objective for boards of listed Scottish public authorities, of which SCRA is one, that 50% of Board Members are women, and it requires public authorities to take certain steps towards achieving that objective by no later than December 2022.
 SCRA must report on the gender representation of its Board every 2 years.
-Our report for 2020/21 is available here.
+Our report as of 31 March 2023 is available here.

 Women in Leadership